Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Emission line properties

 \subsection{Deblending HNC(5--4) and CN(4--3)}

 The HNC(5--4) emission line is blended with the $N=4$--3 transition of the cyanide radical CN (CN(4--3) hereafter), with a velocity offset of about $300\,{\rm km}\,{\rm s}^{-1}$.
-CN(4--3) has multiple components due to fine and hyperfine splitting, and its two most prominent components are within 50~MHz at $z\simeq3$ and have comparable intensities \citep{guelin07}.
+Here, CN(4--3) has multiple components due to fine and hyperfine splitting, and its two most prominent components are within $150\,{\rm km}\,{\rm s}^{-1}$ and have comparable intensities \citep{guelin07}.
 At high redshift, HNC(5--4) and CN(4--3) have been detected in the stacked spectrum of SPT lensed SMGs \citep[][]{spilker14}, albeit with spectral resolution that was too limited to directly measure the individual line fluxes.
-While HNC(5--4) is expected to be brighter, significant contamination was previously measured in a few high-redshift sources, including the lensed quasar APM~08279+5255 \citep{guelin07} and two high-$z$ lensed SMGs \citep{bethermin18}.
-This shows the need to perform a careful deblending of these lines.
+While HNC(5--4) is expected to be brighter (see also below), significant contamination was previously measured in a few high-redshift sources, including the lensed quasar APM~08279+5255 \citep{guelin07} and two high-$z$ lensed SMGs \citep{bethermin18}.
+This demonstrates the need to perform a careful deblending of these lines.

 For PLCK\_G244.8+54.9, the HNC(5--4) line shown in Fig.~\ref{fig:alma} is broad and exhibits an excess of blueshifted emission around $-400\,{\rm km}\,{\rm s}^{-1}$, which is not observed in the [\ion{C}{i}](2--1) and CO(4--3) line profiles and does not match the expected velocities of the independent red and blue spectral components (offset by around $400\,{\rm km}\,{\rm s}^{-1}$ from each other, see C18).
 The flux excess rather corresponds to the redshifted frequency of CN(4--3), similarly to \citet{guelin07}, suggesting that CN(4--3) makes a non-negligible contribution to the combined line flux.